datawizard1337/ARGUS/README.md

   <img src="https://github.com/datawizard1337/ARGUS/blob/dualspider_pdf/misc/pics/ARGUS_logo.png?raw=true">
 </p>

-ARGUS is an easy-to-use web scraping tool.
+ARGUS is an easy-to-use web scrapping tool.
 The program is based on the Scrapy Python framework and is able to crawl a broad range of different websites.
 On these websites, ARGUS performs tasks like scraping texts or collecting hyperlinks between websites.
 See related paper: http://ftp.zew.de/pub/zew-docs/dp/dp18033.pdf

 Here you can find two scientific papers using ARGUS scraped web data: